 Who are we?

 In Minnesota, the LSAMP program is called the Louis Stokes North Star STEM Alliance (LS-NSSA).
-LS-NSSA is a partnership of 14 higher education institutions and 3 community partners in Minnesota.
-The higher education institutions include both four-year public and private colleges and universities, technical and community colleges, and two tribal colleges.
-Our 3 community partners are the Science Museum of MN, MN High Tech Association, and the MN Minority Education Partnership.
+LS-NSSA is a partnership of 16 higher education institutions and 3 community partners in Minnesota.
+The higher education institutions include four-year public and private colleges and universities, technical and community colleges, and two tribal colleges.
+Our 3 community partners are the Science Museum of MN, MN Technology Association, and the MN Education Equity Partnership.

 What do we do?